software-mansion/starknet-jvm/androiddemo/README.md

         }
     }
     ```
 To use all demo functionalities, your Starknet account should have some funds on it.
+If you're using **testnet**, you can obtain some funds from the [faucet](https://faucet.goerli.starknet.io/).